jsr-io/jsr/frontend/docs/about-slow-types.md

 However, there are some differences between the two:

 - Isolated declarations require that all symbols that are exported from a module follow the "no inference" rules.
-JSR only requires that symbos that are actually part of the public API of a package follow the "no inference" rules.
+JSR only requires that symbols that are actually part of the public API of a package follow the "no inference" rules.
 - Isolated declarations is sometimes more strict than JSR.
-For example, isolated declarations does not have inference for arrow function expression bodies, while JSR does.
+For example, isolated declarations does not support inferring the return type of an empty function body as `void`, while JSR does.

 If you are using TypeScript with `isolatedDeclarations`, your code is already compliant with the "no slow types" policy of JSR.
 However, you may still need to